Diversified Port Property Experience

 The Net Results: Port did not have to lay out capital and could generate revenues for the Navy and itself and better serve clients.

-Client: 2.5m teu submerged development site
+Case: 2.5m teu submerged development site

 Location: Canada